MertSAP/AppTemplater/README.md

 # Background

-AppTemplater is an SAP CAP Application that allows Developers jumpstart their projects by defining and modelling Service/Applications via a Fiori Interface.
+AppTemplater is an SAP CAP Application that allows Developers to jumpstart their projects by defining and modelling Service/Applications via a Fiori Interface.
 Through the User Interface the following aspects of a Service/Application can be modelled:

 * Entities - Both Master Data and Managed
-      + The Fields of an Entity including
+  * The Fields of an Entity including
-          + Field Types and keys
+    * Field Types and keys
-          + Labels
+    * Labels
-          + If they are Mandatory, Read Only, Optional
+    * If the Field is Mandatory, Read Only, Optional
-          + In what Order and what Facet they appear
+    * In what Order and what Facet the Field shoud appear
-          + If they should appear in List view and/or the Object Page
+    * If the Field should appear in List view and/or the Object Page
-      + Facets
+  * Facets
-      + Actions
+  * Actions
-      + Value Helps
+  * Value Helps
-  + Entity Associations
+* Entity Associations - N Levels Deep
-  + Roles and Authorisations for the Service
+* Roles and Authorisations for the Service

  Through the Generate Template Action, a JSON File is generated.
 This JSON file can then be used as input in AppTemplater's companion CLI tool CAPGEN.
 CAPGEN generates a working SAP CAP project including:
-     + A working Fiori Applications N Levels deep
+ * A working Fiori Applications N Levels deep
-     + Schema, Services, Valuehelps, Roles, Annotations, and Localisation all done!
+ * Schema, Services, Valuehelps, Roles, Annotations, and Localisation all done!
-     + Intial date csv files with headerline generated
+ * Intial data csv files with headerline generated

 AppTemplater and CAPGEN aim to automate the first 50% of Development, allowing Developers to focus on the most value adding parts.